 - sharing the existing studio community survey data and the inclusion survey data in a clear and transparent way - outlining new areas we have identified that need addressing - and most importantly, to invite the studio community to continue to feedback and work with us to ensure we approach this area of work in most inclusive way possible.
-Details of how you can get in touch are listed on page X and at the end of this report.
+Details of how you can get in touch are listed at the end of this report.